laravel-enso/documentation/docs/guide/getting-started.md

 #### Containers

-- The enso container run's the apache webserver and has yarn & composer installed.
+- The enso container runs the apache webserver and has `yarn` & `composer` installed.
 - The enso-mysql container handle's the database the default user is `root` with a blank password and the default database is `enso`
 - The enso-phpmyadmin container is optional and attaches a phpMyAdmin instance the the enso-mysql database.